firstdraft-projects/omnicalc-params/README.md

 Visit the [Image Colorization page](https://algorithmia.com/algorithms/deeplearning/ColorfulImageColorization), and follow the instructions at the bottom of the page to integrate the API in your controller.

+### Problem 3 - Auto-tag Images

+The next service we'll use tags images.

+Here's how it should work:

+- If I visit `/image-tag`, I should see a form that has a single input which lets me enter the URL of an image.
+You can use [http://www.pjproductions.co.uk/blog_images/Chicago-Booth-Group-photo-Pete-Jones.jpg](http://www.pjproductions.co.uk/blog_images/Chicago-Booth-Group-photo-Pete-Jones.jpg) as an example.
+- The input should have a label of `Image URL` and the button you click to submit the form should be called `Colorize`.
+- When the form is submitted, I should see a set of tags inside an unordered list.

+The API needs a bit of time to do it's work, so expect it to take about 30 seconds or so for the request to complete.

+Visit the [Illustration Tagger page](https://algorithmia.com/algorithms/deeplearning/IllustrationTagger), and follow the instructions at the bottom of the page to integrate the API in your controller.

 ## Stretch Goals